-I. Audit and Risk Management Committee and External Auditors (cont'd)
+I. Audit and Risk Management Committee (cont'd)

-The TOR of the ARMC has been updated accordingly in order for the ARMC to formalise such policy.
-However, none of the ARMC members were former key audit partners of the Company's existing auditing firm.
+Practice 9.2 of the MCCG requires the audit committee to have a policy that requires a former key audit partner to observe a cooling-off period of at least three (3) years before being appointed as a member of the Audit Committee.
+The TOR of the ARMC has been updated accordingly in order for the ARMC to formalize such a policy.
+However, none of the ARMC members were former key audit partners of the Company.